yoshimon/symbolic/doc/sphinx/source/symbolic_language/templates.rst

         add(1.0, 2.0);
     }

-A single template can be used to handle both cases by substituting the correct types for the signature.
+A single template can be used to handle both cases by substituting the correct types for the signature after a symbolic matching pass.
-Templates behave similar to C macros, except that they emit new translation units into the translator when referenced instead of an in-place transformation of the source code.
-Looking at the example above, the call to :code:`int add(int, int)` instantiates the
-:code:`add` function template with :code:`T="int"`, resulting in the first definition of :code:`add` from the first example.
+Templates behave similar to macros in the C language, except that they emit new translation units into the translator when referenced instead of an in-place transformation of the source code.
+Looking at the example above, the call to :code:`int add(int, int)` instantiates the :code:`add` function template with :code:`T="int"`, resulting in the first definition of :code:`add` from the first example.
 The next call instantiates the same template with :code:`T="float"`, resulting in the second definition of :code:`add` from the first example.
 Notice that the operator reference :code:`+` is also affected by this, resolving the right operator for each type :code:`T`.

-Templates are first class citizens of the language and can be used with all language objects, namely functions, structures, aliases and namespaces.
-A unified syntax for templates is used:
+Templates are an essential part of the symbolic language and can be used with all scoped language objects, namely aliases, functions, namespaces and structs.
+A unified syntax for templates is introduced:

 .. code-block:: cpp